-Fully enabling hyper automation: Netcracker Digital BSS/OSS uses a new operational model to eliminate manual tasks and drive hyper automation across network domains, cross-domain services, business processes and channels.
-Its digital applications are cloud-native, utilize Al/advanced analytics and run in a multi-cloud environment, delivering the high performance and resiliency of telco cloud platforms to public clouds.
+Netcracker 2020 uses a new operational model to remove manual tasks and drive hyper automation across network domains, services that cross domains, business processes and channels.
+Netcracker 2020 digital applications are cloud-native and designed to run in a multi-cloud environment, delivering the same high performance and resiliency on public clouds as on-premise cloud platforms.